 If you never knew anything about puberty and no one around you did either, you would think you were going insane or that you had a brain tumor and were about to die.

 If you told people close to you, they would fear you and worry for you and haul you into the doctor and the next day the priest.
 You’d have no idea where this was all headed or when it would settle down or why your body was so awkward or why you looked at everything so differently than your peers.
 Or maybe you’d think you were really special and turning into some advanced human or whatever.
 Maybe you’d think you were a saint or superman.
 Who knows?

 But when we go through puberty, we know what is happening.
 It’s still really intense and really awkward.
 The experience is still one of uncertainty and metamorphosis.
 Even when we know what is happening and that it’s normal and good, we still feel fear and uncertainty.
 Our bodies and emotions are suddenly ungainly and a bit out of control.
 We have to learn new ways of moving gracefully and wisely with this new state of being.
 But at least we know it’s coming and that it’s normal and that we will make it to the other side.
 At least the people around us expect it and know, more or less, that it’s a turbulent ride and that they need to provide a different kind of stability, support, information and emotional anchorage than before.

-As the enlightenment process becomes more prevalent in the secular world, we need to find a way to provide that understanding, that support and the feeling of normalcy to those who find themselves in it.
+We need to find a way to provide that understanding, that support and the feeling of normalcy to those who find themselves in it.